Why Are Gas Prices Up? These Frenemies Get Some Of The Blame

 Looks like OPEC is at it again.
 With record amounts of Oil all over the place, including the fully loaded ships at sea, Oil prices are artificially Very High!
 No good and will not be accepted!— Donald J. Trump (@realDonaldTrump) April 20, 2018

 It's unclear what leverage, if any, the White House has to undo the Saudi-Russia agreement.
 Gasoline prices are rising, never a happy fact for a president, though at an average of $2.81 a gallon they're still moderate by historical standards.
-But if gas blows past $3 and heads towards $4 a gallon, it could become a hot issue in the midterm elections.
+But if gas blows past $3 and heads toward $4 a gallon, it could become a hot issue in the midterm elections.